 Most businesses are born from a great product or service and strong leadership.
 Unfortunately, many fail because of poor finances.
 Fortunately, there are several ways businesses can benefit from expert financial advice.
 Companies that struggle with cash flow, delayed vendor or employee payments, or mismanaged bookkeeping understand the importance of a company’s financial health.
 Still, six out of ten small business owners have not consulted with a financial advisor, according to a study by The American College.
 Small business owners that handle all the back-office tasks themselves often feel that financial analysis should remain their responsibility.
 In fact, the longer your company operates or grows, the more difficult you’ll find it to manage your finances.
 Especially without seeking outside help.
 The 40% of small businesses that seek expert financial advice benefit from a second set of eyes that can help take tasks off of their plate and free up time to plan for long-term growth.
 Unsure if your business has reached a point where it will benefit from a financial advisor?
 Consider these three benefits:

 Reclaim Valuable TimeAs a small business owner, you expect to wear many hats — especially in the early stages of your company's growth.
 However, when you start to get pulled in too many different directions your business often begins to suffer.
 If you’re spending too much time on accounting and finances, it may be time for a change.
 Your time is too valuable for simple bookkeeping and accounting tasks.
-While integrated cash flow management, accounting and payroll software will go a long way to help you streamline the management of your company’s finances, problem solving and personalized planning require the insight of an expert financial analyst.
+While integrated cash flow management, accounting, and payroll software will go a long way to help you streamline the management of your company’s finances, problem-solving and personalized planning require the insight of an expert financial analyst.
 As your business grows, your financial concerns will also grow more complex.
 If you didn’t have time before, you certainly don’t have time to gain the financial expertise necessary to deal with these new challenges.
 Instead, your time should be spent focusing on what you do best for your business.
 Learn how FINSYNC can help you project cash flow.

 Benefit from a Wider Experience SetThe problems your business may face will often require expert guidance from someone with a deep understanding of the common financial pitfalls that frequently confront small businesses.
 A qualified financial analyst is backed by years of experience working with a variety of different businesses that have experienced a vast array of challenges.
 This wider experience set will help the financial expert see things that you can’t, and suggest creative solutions to your problems.
 Having a second, objective set of eyes for your financials can also help you find new solutions to problems, or help improve expenses in ways you didn’t see before.